textX/Arpeggio/docs/semantics.md

 result = visit_parse_tree(parse_tree, CalcVisitor(defaults=False))
 ```

-If you want to call this default behaviour from your visitor method call
+If you want to call this default behaviour from your visitor method, call
 `visit__default__(node, children)` on superclass (`PTNodeVisitor`).

 ```python